The Vervaat transform of Brownian bridges and Brownian motion

 \subsection{Path decomposition via excursion theory}

-In the current section, we provide an alternative proof of Theorem \ref{PT} using excursion theory.
-The proof relies on the decomposition of bridges at their minimum, similar to the decomposition at the maximum that appears in Pitman and Yor \cite{PY}.
-We begin with some notations.
+In the current subsection, we provide an alternative proof of Theorem \ref{PT} using excursion theory.
+The proof relies on the decomposition of bridges at their minimum, a variant of the decomposition at the maximum that appeared in Pitman and Yor \cite{PY}.
+Fix $\lambda<0$, we begin with some notations.